dowsn/cinetour/README.md

 - Click on the profile icon in upper right corner of the Header.
 - Register and login as a user with your real or fictional data.
-- In you profile you can see a map of cinetour network, change your data or profile picture, see a list of my friends and tours you are hosting or attending.
+- In you profile you can see a map of cinetour network, change your data or profile picture (WILL BE ADDED IN NEXT VERSION), see a list of my friends and tours you are hosting or attending.

 ### Subscription